Introduction to NCAT

 Pre-Hearing Procedures

-Navigating Building Disputes with HBA's Advanced Features
+Navigating Building Disputes with HBApp's Advanced Features

 Before the hearing, NCAT may hold directions hearings to clarify the issues in dispute and to make orders for the exchange of evidence, including expert reports and Scott Schedules.
 At this stage, the parties may also be ordered to attend a compulsory conference, mediation or conciliation to try to resolve the dispute.